Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Jewish community in Russia also reported that the Derbent synagogue was attacked.
 According to the report, a police team was present outside the church to ensure security.
 There were also a number of security guards inside the church.
 The attack occurred about 40 minutes before the prayer service.

-“Police officers and security guards faced attacks by terrorists and were killed in the fight.
-They then used petrol bombs to set fire to the synagogue,” the Russian Jewish Community said in a statement.
+“Police officers and security forces faced attacks by terrorists and were killed in the fight.
+They then used petrol bombs to set fire to the synagogue,” the statement from the Russian Jewish Community said.

 Attacks in Makhachkala